pgarba/SSTIC2017/README.md

 */

-This repo contains my solution for the sstic 2017 challange
+This repo contains my solution for the sstic 2017 challenge